Grad Students and Perfectionism

 The Perfectionism Dilemma for Grad Students

-Perfectionism – assuming that is the construct underlying that need to get an A+ on everything – involves the tendency to set high standards for oneself that either cannot be met or can only be met with great difficulty.
+Perfectionism – assuming that is the construct underlying the need to get an A+ on everything – involves the tendency to set high standards for oneself that either cannot be met or can only be met with great difficulty.
 The conundrum for psychology graduate students is the double-sided relationship our field has with this trait.
 On the academic side, perfectionism is celebrated and associated with high performance, persistence, and conscientiousness.
 We are rewarded with scholarships, raving reference letters, and accolades on our C.V.s (which we're told, by the way, should continuously be growing) when we meet consistently high standards.

 On the clinical side, however, perfectionism is often viewed self-destructive; as Dr. Furnham wrote in his post, “The Curse of Perfectionism”:

 Psychologists see perfectionism almost always as a handicap.
 They see perfectionists as vulnerable to distress, often haunted by a chronic sense of failure, indecisiveness and its close companion procrastination, and shame.